ionos-cloud/dim/QUICKSTART-SETUP.md

 The following steps assume that you have a minimal CentOS 8 installed.

-## Disable SELINUX
+### Disable SELINUX

 ```
 $ echo -e "SELINUX=disabled\nSELINUXTYPE=targeted" >/etc/sysconfig/selinux
 $ systemctl stop firewalld
 $ systemctl disable firewalld
 ```
-This is not a firewalling tutorial, so we just disable it.
+This is not a tutorial on Linux Security Technologies, so just disable it.

 # Networking
 Setup additional IPs: